 The medication his doctor prescribed all those years ago was administered to him as a repeat prescription (for years) with assurances of having no side effects.
 Although he had tried to give the tablets the big push many times each time left him feeling unable to function without it.

-What shocked me more was the fact that he felt certain behaviour patterns his children have shown over the years may suggest that his dependency on various prescription drugs for many, many years may have been passed, unknowingly, on to his children.
+What shocked me more was the fact that he felt certain behavior patterns his children have shown over the years may suggest that his dependency on various prescription drugs for many, many years may have been passed, unknowingly, on to his children.

 Illegal use of drugs do terrible things to both the mind and body and I’m sure most all of us would agree.
-Of course it did not help any that my friend’s doctor thought it best to keep him on the medication for many years.
+Of course, it did not help any that my friend’s doctor thought it best to keep him on the medication for many years.

 So I am now wondering are prescription drugs any different?

 They can do just as much damage to the mind and body as the illegal kind so could he be right.
 Has he unknowingly past down to his children a weakness that may someday blow up in their faces.
 God, I hope not.
 For the sake of his children, and my found again best mate and his wife.
 I dread to think what kind of ticking time bomb they may have.